 - Manage your terminology: Develop terminology assets like translation memories, glossaries, etc., to optimize translation consistency.

 - Establish workflows: Establish localization and integration workflow structure to reduce the need for constant project management.

 - Maintenance phase: Monitor the success of your content, adapt and adjust according to market response, and determine what additional localization avenues could be valuable.

 The Role of Developers in the Software Localization Process

 The existing framework is a double-edged sword.
 While the software is established in one market, it also means that developers must reevaluate many strings to rebuild it for the new audience.
 Specifically, they must consider:

-- Regular expressions: While these characters sequence searches are a significant timesaver, it’s possible to rely too heavily on them and miss edge cases that require intervention.
+- Regular expressions: While these character sequence searches are a significant timesaver, it's possible to rely too heavily on them and miss edge cases that require intervention.

 - Variables: Variables can make code more complicated and result in poor readability.
 The developer has to double-check the variable content, causing delays and wasted time.

 - Placeholders: Placeholders are great for adding text or other details later, but they may not translate into a new language as well.
 In some cases, they may need updating to allow the coding to adjust the word order.

 - Tags: Language tags can vary based on the chosen style guide, the type of localization project, and its specific requirements.